AidarAlimbayev/AidarAlimbayev/README.md

 ### Hi there 👋
 ## My name is Aidar Alimbayev
-I am an electronics engineer with lot of experience in programming and teaching.
+I am an electronics engineer with decent experience in programming and teaching.
 Currently I am working as Machine learning Engineer at Nazarbayev University.

 My CV by link below.